dhyeynala/pet-voice-notes/README.md

 ## The Problem

-I noticed this pattern repeatedly among friends and family with pets: subtle health changes that develop gradually often go untracked until they become obvious problems.
-My aunt's golden retriever started eating slightly less over several weeks, but she could not pinpoint when it began or describe the progression clearly to the vet.
-My roommate's cat became less active, but he dismissed it as "getting older" until a vet visit revealed an underlying condition that could have been caught earlier.
+I noticed this pattern repeatedly among pet owners I know: subtle health changes that develop gradually often go untracked until they become obvious problems.
+Dogs start eating slightly less over weeks, but owners cannot pinpoint when it began or describe the progression clearly to vets.
+Cats become less active, dismissed as "getting older" until vet visits reveal underlying conditions that could have been caught earlier.

 When I researched existing solutions, I found a clear gap: basic pet apps offer simple logging with no intelligence, while sophisticated health monitoring tools are designed for veterinary clinics, not individual pet owners.
 There was no solution that could intelligently analyze home observations and provide meaningful health insights for regular pet owners.